valueflows/valueflows/mkdocs/docs/concepts/flows.md

 ## Correcting Events

 Economic events are immutable in accounting practice, since at any time they could have been reported formally.
 Do correct an economic event, you need another economic event, which can be related to the first one with the relationship `corrects`.
 The correcting event can have a negative number.
 It can either completely back out the original event or adjust it.
+See also [Making Corrections](../accounting/#making-corrections) on the Accounting page.